Data Privacy Laws are important to your business, and they are often changing.

 Possibly “permission” is the most noteworthy difference between PIPEDA and GDPR.
 Under PIPEDA approval is involved – an individual can give permission to the company to gather information once but then that information can be utilized in a number of different manners.
 Under GDPR, approval is no longer involved, it must be provided for every single use of the data.
 This approval must be provided freely and clearly.

-Impact on Canadian Business
+Data Privacy Laws and Their Impact on Canadian Business

 Even though GDPR regulations are designed to guard European Union citizens, it has had instantaneous ramifications on North American organizations as well.
 The GDPR directly affects anybody storing data regarding anybody in an EU member state, even though the hardest hit will be the ones that hold and process large amounts of consumer data and organizations whose business models are dependent on obtaining and utilizing consumer data.

 Fulfilling GDPR will necessitate tools organizations may not formerly have had to gather the entire data that they hold on an individual.
 Being a company, you have key responsibilities as a data controller.
 You must get clear informed permission anytime you gather personal data.